cDanowski/javaPS/documentation/JavaPS_Documentation.markdown

 Within this documentation, several aspects of the implementation are addressed.
 The documentation is split across the following sub pages, each focusing a certain aspect:

 -	notes on architectural aspects are presented within page [Architectural Details](./architecture/architecture.markdown)
--	the dynamic interplay **Iceland's** and **JavaPS's** components is focused on page [Sequence Diagrams](./sequence_diagrams/sequence_diagrams.markdown).
+-	the dynamic interplay of **Iceland's** and **JavaPS's** components is focused on page [Sequence Diagrams](./sequence_diagrams/sequence_diagrams.markdown).
 Is makes use of UML sequence diagrams to show the method calls from receiving a WPS request to sending the response.
 -	recommendations and explanations on how to add custom processes (as executable algorithms) to **JavaPS** are provided on page [How to add new Processes/Algorithms](./algorithm_definition/algorithm_definition.markdown).